 - information about their GDPR rights (right to rectification, right to erasure, restriction of processing…)

 - the existence of automated decision-making, including profiling

 - what is the source of collected data (if the data is not collected from the individual)

-Find out more about what information are you obligated to provide in a DSAR response?
+Find out more about what information you are obligated to provide in a DSAR response.
 Who Can Submit a DSAR?Deadline for Responding to the DSAR?
 Can You Refuse to Respond to a DSAR?

 3. Right to rectification

 The right to rectification allows the individuals to ask the organization to update any inaccurate or incomplete data they have on them.

 If the organization confirms that the data is inaccurate, the legal deadline to respond to a request is one month.
 Upon the request, the organization should take steps to ensure that the data is indeed inaccurate and rectify it.